spryker/spryker-docs/docs/scos/dev/data-import/202204.0/data-importers-overview-and-implementation.md

 ...

 		/**
-		* This is an example of how bulk importer plugins should be enabled.
+		* This is an example of how bulk importer plugins is enabled.
 Same goes for similar importers.
 		* @return \Spryker\Zed\DataImportExtension\Dependency\Plugin\DataSetWriterPluginInterface[]
 		*/
 		protected function createProductAbstractWriterPlugins()